notofonts/noto-docs/src/miniarticles/NotoSansKannada.md

 # Noto Sans Kannada

-Noto Sans Kannada is a unmodulated (“sans serif”) design for texts in the Kannada script.
+Noto Sans Kannada is a unmodulated (“sans serif”) design for texts in the Indic _Kannada_ script.

 Noto Sans Kannada has multiple weights and widths, contains 655 glyphs, 11 OpenType features, and supports 164 characters from 5 Unicode blocks: Kannada, Basic Latin, General Punctuation, Vedic Extensions, Devanagari.